 3 – What are all the Steps in Route Planning?

 One thing the route planner ofter forgets is that when there are many steps in creation, driving directions with multiple stops, routes, and route optimization.
 Below, we’ve explicitly outlined a significant number of steps.
 One thing to consider is that there are the roles of the Manager (or dispatcher), e.g., the “route planner” and also the delivery driver.

-We’re going to look at it from the perspective of the business owner and the people who are planning and executing the routes (sometimes the same person).
-This person is in charge of the route planning.
-Let’s start and look at the typical process of users who are not currently using a multi stop route planner software.
+We’re going to look at it from the perspective of the delivery business owner and the people who are planning and executing the routes (sometimes the same person).
+This person is in charge of route planning.
+Let’s start and look at the typical process of users who are not currently using a multi-stop route planning tool.
 Let’s give the example of a caterer who is preparing a delivery to 5 clients.

 - Receive information (emails, addresses, contact info)

-- Process information (e.g., put into an excel or a list ready for export to a route planning software)
+- Process information (e.g., put into an excel or a list ready for export to a route planning software to optimize)

 Processing Data into Route optimization

-- Input the data of the into a route planning software (Google maps)
+- Input the data into a mapping software (Google maps)